This year the Academy Fellowship was presented to actress Dame Helen Mirren.

 The Fellowship is recognition of a lifetime of a certain attitude and approach to work.
 It really has been a lifetime, rather terrifying to realise that.

-Her progress towards the big screen was an altogether more halting affair – “a slow burn”, she describes it – beginning as an uncredited extra when barely out of her teens, painting Laurence Harvey’s toenails in the 1966 Cold War comedy, The Spy With A Cold Nose (the spy in question being a pedigree bulldog with a listening bug grafted inside its stomach).
+Her progress towards the big screen was an altogether more halting affair – “a slow burn”, she describes it – beginning as an uncredited extra when barely out of her teens, painting Laurence Harvey’s toenails in the 1966 Cold War comedy, (the spy in question being a pedigree bulldog with a listening bug grafted inside its stomach).
 “I didn’t really go to the cinema very much when I was young, and I suppose the only kind of film actress I would have wanted to be then was one of the European greats, like Anna Magnani, Jeanne Moreau, Monica Vitti or, my father’s particular favourite, Simone Signoret.”
-After a brief, early flurry of film – Michael Powell’s Age Of Consent (1969) in which she was bravely, and memorably, naked on the Great Barrier Reef, Ken Russell’s Savage Messiah (1972) and O Lucky Man!
-(1973), for Lindsay Anderson – it would be a number of years before the cinema properly beckoned again.
-Mirren was almost in her mid-30s by the time she played, to great acclaim, Bob Hoskins’ upper-crust gangster moll in The Long Good Friday (1980).
+After a brief, early flurry of film – Michael Powell’s (1969) in which she was bravely, and memorably, naked on the Great Barrier Reef, Ken Russell’s (1972) and (1973), for Lindsay Anderson – it would be a number of years before the cinema properly beckoned again.
+Mirren was almost in her mid-30s by the time she played, to great acclaim, Bob Hoskins’ upper-crust gangster moll in (1980).

-I came to The Long Good Friday with my arrogance, and ignorance of the medium, well in place.
+I came to with my arrogance, and ignorance of the medium, well in place.
 However, I still felt very insecure about film.